ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli.md

 ---

-# Release notes
+## Release notes
 {: #release-notes}

 Use these release notes to learn about the latest changes to the {{site.data.keyword.powerSysShort}} service.
 {: shortdesc}

-## March 2021
+### March 2021
 {: #mar-2021}

-- You can now perform [snapshot management](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#snapshot-id) of a cloud instance by using the CLI.
+- You can now manage [snapshots](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#snapshot-id) of a cloud instance by using the CLI.
-- Added [SAP profile support](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#sapprofile-info) and [instance update modification](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#create-sap-instance) for SAP.
+- You can create and list [SAP profiles](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#sapprofile-info) by using CLI.
-- Added [List of available system pools](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#system-pools-support) within a particular data center.
+- You can [list of available system pools](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#system-pools-support) within a particular data center by using CLI.
-- You can [Attach](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#attach-network), [detach](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#detach-network), or [list all the attached networks](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#list-networks) to an instance.
+- You can [attach](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#attach-network), [detach](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#detach-network), or [list all the attached networks](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#list-networks) to an instance.
 - Added image-import progress (task) monitoring.